United States House Committee on the Budget: Rules of the committee

 The committee meets on the second Wednesday of each month while the House is in session.
 Though this is required, it is almost always waived and the committee only meets when a subject of sufficient importance arises.
 This usually occurs during the early part of the calendar year when the president's budget is issued and important budgetary decisions must be made.

 It is not permitted to conduct business unless a quorum is present.
 For hearings, two members must be present for a hearing to begin.
 For a business meeting, such as a "mark-up" of a legislative document, a majority of its members must be present.
 If a bill is passed out of committee without the requisite quorum, it may be subject to a point of order on the floor of the U.S. House of Representatives.

-The committee may only consider measures placed before it either by the chairman or by a majority vote of its members.
+The committee may only consider measures placed before it either by the chair or by a majority vote of its members.

 Each member of the committee may question witnesses during hearings, in order of seniority when the hearing is called to order.
 Otherwise, members are recognized in order of their arrival after the gavel has brought the committee to order.

 Committee members

 The committee is chaired by Republican Jodey Arrington from Texas.
 The ranking member is Democrat Brendan Boyle from Pennsylvania.

 Also under House rules, unlike other committees of the House of Representatives, membership on the Budget Committee is term limited.
 Rank-and-file members must rotate off the committee after serving for three terms.
-Chairmen and ranking members may serve no more than four terms.
+Chairs and ranking members may serve no more than four terms.
 (See Clause 5 of Rule X of the Rules of the House of Representatives).
-These limits are often waived, as they have been for Chairman John Kasich (R-OH), Chairman Jim Nussle (R-IA) and Chairman John Spratt (D-SC).
+These limits are often waived, as they have been for John Kasich (R-OH), Jim Nussle (R-IA) and John Spratt (D-SC).
 Such a waiver requires a vote of the whole House, and is usually included in the opening day "Rules Package" that sets the rules for each successive Congress.
 Such a resolution is normally introduced as "House Resolution 5" or "House Resolution 6".

-Several high-profile budget committee members have gone on to serve as Director of the Office of Management and Budget: Leon Panetta (budget committee chairman 1989–1993), Rob Portman (budget committee vice chairman) and Jim Nussle (budget committee chairman 2001–2007).
-Additionally, John Kasich (chairman 1995–2001) went on to serve as Governor of Ohio from 2011 to 2019, while Paul Ryan (chairman 2011–2015) was the Republican nominee for vice president in 2012 and the House speaker from 2015 to 2019.
+Several high-profile budget committee members have gone on to serve as Director of the Office of Management and Budget: Leon Panetta (budget committee chair 1989–1993), Rob Portman (budget committee vice chair) and Jim Nussle (budget committee chair 2001–2007).
+Additionally, John Kasich (chair 1995–2001) went on to serve as Governor of Ohio from 2011 to 2019, while Paul Ryan (chair 2011–2015) was the Republican nominee for vice president in 2012 and the House speaker from 2015 to 2019.